Annex-Engineering/TradRack/docs/slicing/PrusaSlicer_Setup.md

 ## Extruder count

-Set `extruders_count` to match the number of tools on your Trad Rack.
+Set `extruders_count` to match the number of lanes on your Trad Rack.
 This setting is located in the Printer Settings Tab.

 ## Setting up a print